NorthernMan54/homebridge-tasmota/DEVICES.md

 What do the settings mean

 ```
+so37 128 -->  same as 0..127 but with independent channel handling enabled
-so97 - Set TuyaMCU serial baudrate
+so97 --> Set TuyaMCU serial baudrate
-so59 - Send tele/%topic%/STATE in addition to stat/%topic%/RESULT for commands: State, Power and any command causing a light to be turned on.
+so59 --> Send tele/%topic%/STATE in addition to stat/%topic%/RESULT for commands: State, Power and any command causing a light to be turned on.
-so68 - Multi-channel PWM instead of a single light
+so68 --> Multi-channel PWM instead of a single light
 ledtable - do not use LED gamma correction (default «6.5.0.9)
 tuyamcu 22,99 --> create a fake dimmer control
-tuyamcu 62,3 - 62 for 4 speeds fan controller (possible values 0,1,2,3)
+tuyamcu 62,3 --> 62 for 4 speeds fan controller (possible values 0,1,2,3)
 ```